Alejandroid101/Lab-08-LINQ/README.md

 ## Description
-This application allows the user to see the contents of a json.file by parsing the contents into C# objects and then using that information to display data to the console.
+This application allows the user to see the contents of a json.file by parsing the contents into C# objects and then using that information to display data to the console. it filters the data in different ways to show non-repetitive data.

 ---